Udit-exe/SecuraFund/README.md

 - **Security**: Implementation of basic security measures.
 - **Code Quality**: Clarity, organization, and scalability of code.
 - **User Interface**: Usability and simplicity of the frontend.

-### Name Explanation

-**SecuraFund** combines "Secura" (derived from "secure") and "Fund" to emphasize the platform's focus on secure financial transactions and account management.
-The name reflects the project's commitment to providing a secure and reliable environment for managing funds, ensuring user confidence and trust in handling their financial operations.

 ---